Tomasz5792/Intensive-Foundations-of-Computer-Science-and-Programming-I-Summative-Assignment-1/README.md

 ## Future Plans
 - Move the code for the GUI out of main and into a GUI module.
 - Stop using global variables.
+As this is critical to testing and scalability.
 - Write some tests.
 - Add error handling.
 - Stop the terminal coming up when the GUI opens.